|

 is a Greco-Roman style hall occupying the crest of a hill where 5th Avenue and Bigelow

-Boulevard meet in Oakland (Pittsburgh, Pennsylvania).
+Boulevard meet in the Oakland neighborhood of Pittsburgh, Pennsylvania.
 Two

 sculptures completed by Frederick C. Hibbard in 1922 stand